Typhoon Surigae (2021): Meteorological history

 On April 17, the JMA determined via the Dvorak technique that Surigae's barometric pressure had rapidly fallen to 895 hPa (mbar; 26.43 inHg), as the storm reached its peak intensity.
-Its 10-minute maximum sustained winds reached 220 km/h according to the JMA, while one-minute maximum sustained winds reached 315 km/h according to the JTWC, making it equivalent to a Category 5 super typhoon on the Saffir–Simpson scale (SSHWS); (Note: A super typhoon is an unofficial category used by the Joint Typhoon Warning Center (JTWC) for a typhoon with winds of at least 240 km/h.) the peak 1-minute sustained winds were also higher for the time of year than any previous typhoon on record.
+Its 10-minute maximum sustained winds reached 220 km/h according to the JMA, while one-minute maximum sustained winds reached 315 km/h according to the JTWC, making it equivalent to a Category 5 violent typhoon on the Saffir–Simpson scale (SSHWS); (Note: A super typhoon is an unofficial category used by the Joint Typhoon Warning Center (JTWC) for a typhoon with winds of at least 240 km/h.) the peak 1-minute sustained winds were also higher for the time of year than any previous typhoon on record.
 The JTWC also estimated a minimum central pressure of 882 hPa (mbar; 26.05 inHg) for Surigae at the time.
 Later that day, Surigae began an eyewall replacement cycle causing its eye to become less apparent on satellite imagery and its winds to slightly diminish.
 The trough to Surigae's north also impeded the typhoon's outflow, resulting in a decrease in environmental favorability for further intensification.
 On April 18, Surigae finished its eyewall replacement cycle; Surigae acquired annular characteristics, bearing a symmetrical appearance and a large eye, which was largely surrounded by one large rainband, by the next day.